By Angie Vale

 I was clearing out a cluttered drawer the other day and came across some letters written by my brothers to our parents while they were away at university.
-As I sat reading the carefully hand-written post, the letters made me reflect how different our world is today and how important it still is to cherish the things in life that take time and are not instant.
-In this fast-paced, digital world it was touching to think of the trouble that was spent writing and posting these letters which were then treasured by my parents who put them away for safe keeping.
+As I sat reading the carefully hand-written post, the letters made me reflect.
+I thought about how different our world is today and how important it is to cherish the handcrafted, or in this case, hand penned things in life.

-Just like the huge growth in and appreciation of artisan food and drink, there is an increased awareness of provenance when it comes to all things hand-made and businesses being located in the local area, employing local people and producing a product that encompasses its locality have never been more valued.
-Our customers know that their kitchen cabinets are made in Suffolk by craftsmen who live and work in Suffolk and this gives their kitchen something not found when you buy from a mass-produced manufacturer.
+Just like the appreciation of artisan food and drink, there is an increased awareness of provenance when it comes to handmade furniture and keeping a time-honoured craft locally alive.
+Our customers know that their kitchen cabinets are made in Suffolk by people who live and work in locally; a feeling that simply cannot be replicated by the mass-produced manufacturer.

-A truly hand-crafted kitchen takes time to design and build because it is made by cabinet makers and not by machines in a factory.
-We hand-paint our furniture in the workshop before assembly because it gives a softer and higher quality finish than spray painting them.
-Our customers really enjoy seeing the progress of their kitchens as they take shape and after visiting the showroom they often like to follow the process on our social media platforms.
+A truly bespoke kitchen takes time to design and build because it is made by cabinet makers and not by machines in a factory.
+We hand paint our furniture in the workshop before assembly because it gives a softer and higher quality finish than spray painting them.
+Our customers really enjoy seeing the progress of their kitchens as they take shape, and after visiting the showroom, they often like to follow the process on our social media platforms.

-We are so proud of all the lovely reviews from our customers and the common thread that unites them all is their appreciation of the craftsmanship, dedication and time that is involved in designing and making a kitchen.
+We are so proud of all the lovely reviews from our customers and the common artisanal thread that unites them all.

 Tradition by design

-Offering a personal service is also so important in these days of anonymous communication and we know that our customers love the level of service we provide; consultation to installation is a time when we all get to know each other and it’s lovely to see our customers get to know our team individually and build a relationship during the time of the build.
-This is something that cannot be replicated in an off-the-shelf kitchen and it’s just another dimension that gives our kitchens real worth in a disposable age.
+Offering a personal service is also really important, especially if you are looking for a kitchen design that matches the story of your home.
+We know that our customers love the level of service we provide; consultation to installation is a time when we all get to know each other, and truth be known, we rather miss talking to our customers once their kitchen has been installed..
+This is something that cannot be replicated in an off-the-shelf kitchen and it’s just another dimension that gives our kitchens real worth.